Home Case of Week Home Jobs Conferences Fellowships Books

 Discussion:

-Epithelial-myoepithelial carcinoma is a low grade malignancy, very rare in the lung, that arises from submucosal bronchial glands.
+Epithelial myoepithelial carcinoma is a low grade malignancy, very rare in the lung, that arises from submucosal bronchial glands.
 It mimics the more common salivary gland tumor.

-In the lung, the tumor affects men and women ages 40-60 years, and often presents as a bronchial intraluminal polypoid mass which may invade the pulmonary parenchyma (Korean J Thorac Cardiovasc Surg 2014;47:59).
 Histologically, it is a well circumscribed mass with a pushing margin.
-It has a distinctive, biphasic proliferation of epithelial and myoepithelial cells with formation of bilayered ductlike structures, with inner epithelial cells and outer clear myoepithelial cells (Case Rep Pathol 2012;2012:319434).
+It has a distinctive, biphasic proliferation of epithelial and myoepithelial cells with formation of bilayered duct-like structures, with inner epithelial cells and outer clear myoepithelial cells (Case Rep Pathol 2012;2012:319434).
 There is no myxoid or chondroid stroma and no perineural invasion (Hum Pathol 2009;40:366).
-The epithelial cells are immunoreactive for cytokeratin and EMA, but negative for S100 and HMB45.
-The myoepithelial cells are immunoreactive for S100 and MSA, and may be weakly positive for keratin.
+The epithelial cells are immunoreactive for cytokeratin and EMA but negative for S100 and HMB45.
+The myoepithelial cells are immunoreactive for S100 and MSA and may be weakly positive for keratin.
 In this case, immunostains were not performed.

 The differential diagnosis includes other salivary gland tumors, including acinic cell carcinoma, adenoid cystic carcinoma with a tubular pattern, mucoepidermoid carcinoma and pleomorphic adenoma, as well as metastases to the lung (Eur Arch Otorhinolaryngol 2006;263:1158).